lakejs/lake-docs/guide/markdown.md

 # {{ $frontmatter.title }}

-Lake provides markdown-style handy shortcuts, you can use the following shortcuts to format the text.
+Lake provides markdown-style handy shortcuts, you can use the [shortcuts](#shortcuts) below to format the text.

 ## Playground